The name Marathon Petroleum Corporation (MPC) should be kept on your radar - The Dwinnex

 Upgrades & Downgrades

 In addition, analysts’ ratings and any changes thereto give investors an idea of the stock’s future direction.
-In the most recent recommendation for the company, Goldman on March 29, 2023, Upgraded its rating to Buy and sets its target price to $150 from $132 previously.
+In the most recent recommendation for the company, Wells Fargo on April 18, 2023, Downgraded its rating to Equal Weight and sets its target price to $135 from $153 previously.

-On March 28, 2023, JP Morgan Downgraded its rating to Neutral which previously was Overweight and also upped its target price recommendation from $137 to $149.
+On March 29, 2023, Goldman Upgraded its rating to Buy which previously was Neutral and also upped its target price recommendation from $132 to $150.

-Mizuho Upgraded its Neutral to Buy on March 10, 2023, whereas the target price for the stock was revised from $133 to $160.
+JP Morgan Downgraded its Overweight to Neutral on March 28, 2023, whereas the target price for the stock was revised from $137 to $149.

 Insider Transactions: